ajb0052/BudgetTool/README.md

 Budget Category - Since the default palettes for the pie chart stops at 7, maximum number of categoies is 7.
 Net Income - When the amount spent is greater than Gross Income, net income will be a negative number.
-Negative numbers are wrapped inside parenthesis.
-(E.G. ($10,000))
+Negative numbers are wrapped inside parenthesis. (i.e. ($10,000))